esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

   - What resources does it need?
   - Who is responsible?
   - How long will it be available?
-  - ...
 - Can be part of a project proposal or generated in the early phases

-- Should be a "living document", to be updated as plans change
+> An SMP is a "living document", to be updated as plans change!

 Note: